-provide contextual and historical information on European parties, Article 6 could be reviewed and revised to include, for instance in paragraphs (1) or (2), an explicit mission to provide public information on European parties and the European party system.
+- 289. In order to remedy this situation and provide the necessary impetus for the APPF to provide contextual and historical information on European parties, Article 6 could be reviewed and revised to include, for instance in paragraphs (1) or (2), an explicit mission to provide public information on European parties and the European party system.
 This provision would legally empower and require the APPF to provide supplementary information useful to citizens for the proper understanding of their European parties.
 Best practices can be drawn from information published by similar bodies at the national level.
-In particular, the APPF could be mandated to hold public and recorded events contributing to the visibility of European parties.
-121

-181. While this proposal may go beyond the traditional functions of oversight agencies, it relates to the Guidelines' position that "the allocation of media airtime is integral to ensuring that all political parties, including small parties, are able to present their programmes to the electorate, both before and in between elections.
-While the allocation of free airtime on public media is not mandated through international law, such a provision can be a critical means of ensuring an informed electorate."
-In the absence of a European public media and given the lack of coverage of European political parties by national public and private media, it is sensible to request that the public entity most closely associated to European political parties contribute to their visibility and citizens' awareness.
+In particular, the APPF could be mandated to hold public and recorded events contributing to the visibility of European parties.149 - 290.
+While this proposal may go beyond the traditional functions of oversight agencies, it relates to the Guidelines' position that "the allocation of media airtime is integral to ensuring that all political parties, including small parties, are able to present their programmes to the electorate, both before and in between elections.
+While the allocation of free airtime on public media is not mandated through international law, such a provision can be a critical means of ensuring an informed electorate."150 In the absence of a European public media and given the lack of coverage of European political parties by national public and private media, it is sensible to request that the public entity most closely associated to European political parties contribute to their visibility and citizens' awareness.